nativescript-community/nativescript-drawingpad/README.md

 # NativeScript-SignaturePad :pencil:
 NativeScript plugin to provide a way to capture signatures (or any drawing) from the device.
+You can use this component to capture really anything you want that can be drawn on the screen.
+Go crazy with it!!!

 ## WARNING - iOS is in development and should be available soon.
 ANDROID ONLY for now.